0xbepresent/incub/README.md

 ## Terminal simulation

 This is a terminal simulation in Python.
+You can access encrypted accounts.

 The web site is incub.herokuapp.com